 My (Not So) Hidden Friction

-In front of me—my lifelong friend, bouncing around like she was some wisdom-laced leprechaun.
+In front of me, my lifelong friend, bouncing around like a wisdom-laced leprechaun—we were business planning.

-We were business planning, and I was doing what I do: dreaming up the structures I needed for the stability I wanted—while complaining about everything I’d have to sacrifice in the process.
-Because all I really wanted… was time and space to create.
+Once again, I was doing what I do: dreaming up the structures I needed for the stability I wanted while complaining about everything I’d have to sacrifice in the process.
+Because all I really wanted was time and space to create!

 Her hands kept moving, but everything around her went soft.
-Her voice faded like it was underwater.
-And I stood there, blinking in the blur—as if night had turned to day and winter had instantly become summer.
-Because in that moment, one piece of perspective changed everything.
+Her voice faded like we were underwater.
+And there I was, blinking in the blur, as if night had turned to day and winter had instantly become summer—because in that moment, one piece of perspective changed everything.

 —

-For decades, I’d built the belief that—for the artist—friction was normal.
-Even necessary.
+For decades, I’d built the belief that “for the artist” friction was normal—the torment, necessary.

 If I leaned into creative flow, I’d feel irresponsible.
 Childish.
 Avoidant.
 If I focused on systems and business, my soul would shrivel and whisper, “You're missing the point.”
 Two forces.
 Both vital.
 Neither trusting the other.

 If I’m creative, I’m unstable.
-If I'm stable, I've sold out—that belief ran the show for waaay too long.
+If I'm stable, I've sold out.
+That belief ran the show for waaaaay too long.

 But I didn’t know what I couldn’t see.